 Families applying for enrolment are all invited to an informal meeting with the Principal to discuss the individual needs of their son or daughter.
 This is the beginning of the partnership between the family and the school and assists in a smooth transition into Bayview College.

-Bayview College, like other Independent Schools will ensure that the enrolment process for students with disabilities or other special requirements is collaborative and supportive both to the family, student and college.
-Bayview College is inclusive of physical, social/emotional, Intellectual disability, visual or hearing Impairment, Autism Spectrum Disorder, Specific Language Impairment and/or giftedness, and open to enrolment from all schools in the district.
+Bayview College, like other Independent Schools, has an inclusive enrolment policy and will ensure that the enrolment process for students with special requirements is collaborative and supportive both to the family, student and college.
+Bayview College is inclusive of physical, social/emotional, Intellectual disability, visual or hearing Impairment, Autism Spectrum Disorder, Specific Language Impairment and/or giftedness and open to enrolment from all schools in the district.

-In addition to ensure that information is shared and appropriate arrangements are made to include the student in the educational setting, the Inclusion Coordinator is invited to support the enrolment process.
+In addition, to ensuring that information is shared and appropriate arrangements are made to include the student in the educational setting, the Inclusion Coordinator is invited to support the enrolment process.

 Important steps for parents of students with special needs to take before enrolment: